tlackemann/hubert/README.md

 cd hubert && npm install && npm run build
 ```

-This will install all required modules, compile the source code, and build the
+This will install all required modules and compile the source code.
-front-end application.

 ### Running